 This is how to raise emotionally healthy children:

 - Avoid excessive pampering: praising children and excessive pampering can make them believe that they are unique, special, and superior to others.
 This can make them develop narcissism.
 When a child is excessively praised he usually tries to get that praise that he was used to even when he is an adult.

 - Don’t be neglectful: surprisingly, the exact opposite of pampering can also make a child develop narcissism.
 As I said, when a child is neglected he usually concludes that he is totally worthless.
 This conclusion usually makes him develop inferiority as a result the child may develop narcissism in order to compensate for the inferiority feelings.

-- Teach them social interest: in my previous article “who is a psychopath” I said that people who lack social interest usually developed the dark triad personality traits.
+- Teach them social interest: in my previous article “who is a psychopath”, I said that people who lack social interest usually developed the dark triad personality traits.
 A person who has higher social interest is less likely to become a narcissist, psychopath or antisocial.
 (See also: how to stop a narcissist from ruining your self-esteem).